jugrajsingh04/bitcamp-chatbot-final/README.md

 After loading the extension, you should see the PocketBot Chatbot icon in your Chrome toolbar.
 Click on this icon to interact with the chatbot.
 Enter your queries, and the chatbot will respond accordingly.

 ## 🤝 Contributing
 Contributions are welcome!
-Please feel free to submit pull requests or create issues for bugs and feature requests.w
+Please feel free to submit pull requests or create issues for bugs and feature requests.